DualSapiens/cs207-FinalProject/therapy_planner/README.md

 # therapy planner

-This package solves dose optimization problems relevant for Intensity Modulated Radiation Therapy using the autodiff package.
+This package solves dose optimization problems relevant for Intensity Modulated Radiation Therapy using the `gradpy` package.

-## Test This Package
-Run `pytest` in this directory.

-`.coveragerc` and `setup.cfg` files will take care of the configurations for running tests.